NMperson/CarND-Behavioral-Cloning-P3/writeup_template.md

 My model is based heavily off of Alexnet.
 The model essentially consists of two convolution layers, followed by a flatten layer, then three fully connected layers of 1000, 100, and finally 1.

+Reveiew Response 1: My layer is relatively simple and quite derivate of Alexnet.
+Specifically, there are three 'sections' to my model: a preprocessing section, a convolutional section, and a fully connected section.

+The first section I would consider the preprocessing section.
+First, there is a cropping layer.
+The top and bottom 50 pixels of the image are removed, resulting in a N x 60 x 320 x 3 matrix.
+That is followed by a gaussian noise layer, with sigma = 0.5.
+Finally, the matrix is normalized.
+Now, all the values in the matrix are between -0.5 and 0.5.

+The section section is the convolutional section.
+There are two iterations of this section.
+First, the convolution layer uses 32 filters, with a 3x3 kernal and border, by default, is 'same'.
+Therefore, this layer ends up with a size of N x 58 x 318 x 32.
+The 2x2 pooling layer that follows, cuts the number of rows and number of cols in half; therefore, N x 29 x 159 x 32.
+This is followed by a RELU activation layer to reduce nonlinearity.

+The convolutional section is then repeated with the exact same three layers.
+The convolution layer reduces the number of rows and columns by 2, then the pooling layer cuts the number of rows and column in half, and the activation layer has no change.
+This hidden layer has a size of N x (29-2)/2 x (159-2)/2 x 32, or N x 13 x 78 x 32;  non-integers are truncated.

+Between the second and final section is a flattening layer.
+13*78*32=32448.
+Ergo, this hidden layer has a size of N x 32448.

+The final section consists of three fully connected layers.
+First is a dense layer of size 1024, then a dense layer of size 128, followed by a dense layer of size 1, the output of which is N x 1, or, the predicted steering angles for N frames.
+N.B. - in between each dense layer is a RELU activation layer.
+Again, this is to introduce nonlinearity.

 ####3.
 Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded a lap on the track using center lane driving with occasional wiggles to provide some recovery data.